When marketers roll out international digital marketing campaigns—in completely different languages and cultures—the questions soon begin to pile up.

 Understand the stories the reports are telling

-To understand the factors behind success and failure in international campaigns, you must be able to consider the cultural factors of each market when interpreting the reports.
+To understand the factors behind success and failure in international marketing campaigns, you must consider the cultural factors of each market when interpreting the reports.

 Make decisions based on deeper revelations